Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-Whether you’re looking to stock up on fall fashion or get a head start on holiday shopping, we’ve rounded up the best Amazon Prime fashion deals that are available right now.
-Here’s everything you need to know about the best clothing and luggage sales happening during October Prime Day.
+Why wait until Black Friday?
+We’ve rounded up the best Amazon Prime fashion deals that are available right now.
+Keep scrolling to find the best clothing and luggage sales happening during October Prime Day.

 ►The best holiday gifts of 2022: Shop for everyone on your list with this ultimate guide